-|Feedback||Individual feedback can take hours||Feedback can be provided instantly.|
+|Feedback||Individual feedback can take hours||Feedback can be provided instantly|

-|Results||Due to manual grading and scoring of papers, results are often delayed by days.||Results are displayed instantly after completion.
+|Results||Due to manual grading and scoring of papers, results are often delayed by days||Results are displayed instantly after completion

-Results can also be personalized.
+Results can also be personalized

-|Reports||The reports have to be generated after all the assessees have completed their tests.||The detailed reports & statistics are automatically generated for all the assessees|
+|Reports||The reports must be generated after all the assessees have completed their tests||The detailed reports & statistics are automatically generated for all the assessees|

-|Performance Evaluation||Difficult to compare individual performances and analyze group performances.||With auto-generated reports & statistics, it becomes easier to analyze overall learner performance and gauge the complexity of individual questions|
+|Performance Evaluation||Difficult to compare individual performances and analyze group performances||With auto-generated reports & statistics, it becomes easier to analyze overall learner performance and gauge the complexity of individual questions|

-|Risk of cheating||Always has to be invigilated physically to prevent cheating.||With better security controls like time-limits on questions, question randomization, and answer shuffling, there’s no need for physical invigilation|
+|Risk of cheating||Always has to be invigilated physically to prevent cheating||With better security controls, such as time-limits on questions, question randomization, and answer shuffling, there’s no need for physical invigilation|

 |Security||Can be mishandled||Can be prevented from unauthorized access with password protection|

-|Accessibility||Confined to physical spaces||Can be accessed on any device.|
+|Accessibility||Confined to physical spaces||Can be accessed on any device|

-Do you want a free Quiz Software?
+Do you want free Quiz Software?

-We have the #1 Online Quiz Maker Software for complete learning and assessment starting at $0
+We have the #1 Online Quiz Maker Software for complete learning & assessment